 North American Hoary Bat

-The hoary bat is a species of vesper bat found in most areas of North America and much of South America.
+The hoary bat is a vesper bat species found in most of North America and much of South America.

 This species usually ranges between 13 to 14.5 centimeters in length and weighs approximately 26 grams.
 The hoary bat is the largest in Canada.